raek/blog.raek.se/src/posts/2020/07/24/some-useful-apt-commands/body.md

-The APT package manager used in the Debian and Ubuntu Linux distros keeps track of installed packages, but it also which files they installed.
+The APT package manager used in the Debian and Ubuntu Linux distros keeps track of installed packages, but also which files they installed.
 Here are four package management commands I have ended up using regularly.